ShenglongZhou/SQREDM/SQREDM/ReadMe.txt

 This source code contains the algorithm described in:

 [1] S.L.
 Zhou, N.H.
-Xiu and H.-D. Qi (2017),
+Xiu and H.-D. Qi,
-"A Fast Matrix Majorization-Projection Method for Penalized Stress Minimization with Box Constraints".
+"A Fast Matrix Majorization-Projection Method for Penalized Stress Minimization with Box Constraints, IEEE Transactions on Signal Processing, vol. 66, no. 16, Aug 15, 2018".

 Please give credits to this paper if you use the code for your research.